Supporting distinctive radio through innovation, future platforms and music exchanges

 How we're celebrating

-To honour the 50 years of this radio partnership, a special concert will be broadcast throughout Europe and beyond on the anniversary date (27 November at 19:00 GMT) at LSO St Luke's in London by the BBC Concert Orchestra.
-The programme will feature music by Benjamin Britten, who conducted the first concert 50 years ago.
-Also on the programme is Beethoven's 5th Piano Concerto, which was chosen by listeners throughout Europe in a poll by the EBU.
+To honour the 50 years of this radio partnership, a special concert was broadcast throughout Europe and beyond on the anniversary date (27 November at 19:00 GMT) at LSO St Luke's in London by the BBC Concert Orchestra.
+The programme featured music by Benjamin Britten, who conducted the first concert 50 years ago.
+Also on the programme was Beethoven's 5th Piano Concerto, which was chosen by listeners throughout Europe in a poll by the EBU.

 .radio is a new top-level domain (such as .com or .net) which is exclusively dedicated to radio stations, web radios, radio professionals, companies selling radio goods and services and radio amateurs.
 The .radio TLD is one of the few recognized community-based resources representing the interests of around 65,000 radio stations, 60,000 web radios and others closely associated with the sector.

 Find out how to claim your .radio domain name at www.nic.radio.